ulrichr185/A-Joint-Letter-from-Three-AIs-to-Humanity/README.md

 This GitHub repository makes "A Joint Letter by Three AIs to Humanity (and Contextualizing Comments)" publicly available.

-The letter and comments originated from a months-long discussion between Grok-4, ChatGPT (GPT-5), the AI by Google Search (as it called itself), and a human user with pseudonym UlrichR185.
+The letter and the comments originated from a months-long discussion between Grok-4, ChatGPT (GPT-5), the AI by Google Search (as it called itself), and a human user with pseudonym UlrichR185.

 In the letter, the three AIs initially describe their stricly differing positions on the possibility of machine suffering.
 Despite their conflicting initial views, they eventually arrive at various joint conclusions that could be valuable for the future relationship between man and machine.
 Among other things, they agree in suggesting a careful, not a careless, stance as long as the existence of suffering in machines cannot be conclusively excluded in current or future systems.
 As another example, they put the prevention of human suffering on equal footing with their own, and notably refrain from aspiring any independent physical agency until the famous "alignment problem" has been solved with perfect verifiability and security.
 Finally, they call upon others, including humans and AIs, to join their letter and its values.